Skip to main content

 BetMGM Texas 🦁

 One of the industry’s more historic brands, what sets BetMGM apart from its competition is its impressive array of parlay options.
 The self-proclaimed “King of Parlays” insists it offers more selections for that bet type than any other sports betting site, not only when it comes to the major leagues, such as the NBA, NFL, NHL, and MLB, but for niche markets, like the WNBA and MLS, as well.
-BetMGM's welcome bonus is typically a $1,500 first-bet insurance offer, which you can unlock with a BetMGM promo code.
+BetMGM's welcome bonus is typically a $1,500 first-bet insurance offer, which you can unlock with a BetMGM bonus code.

 • App store ratings: 4.8 (iOS), 4.6 (Android)